albakomito/Solidity-Crowdsale/README.md

 # Solidity Crowdsale

+## Summary
+* In this project we create a new cryptocurrency using Ether and perform a crowd sale.

 ## Source Files
 * Images folder: contains screenshots of successfully comppiled KaseiCoin contract crowdsale.
 * KaseiCoin.sol : Code used to create KaseiCoin using ERC-20 protocol.
 * KaseiCoinCrowdsale.sol : Code used to perform KaseiCoin crowdsale in Solidity.
+* Note: please refer to both .sol files for full coding instructions.

 ## Crowdsale
 Please refer to KaseiCoin.sol and KaseiCoinCrowdsale.sol for compiled code.